rever0f/zen-synph/README.md

-##zen-illusia
+##zen-synph

-when I grow up I want to be a image viewer/comic book reader with both vim and emacs keybindings.
+when I grow up I want to be a cross platform chorded input device to keyboard and mouse.

 I have pretentions of using sdl to be crossplatform and maybe one day having a web